 ‘Everybody loves a good drought’ by P. Sainath and India Untouched made me weep.
 This first flame was lit by Aruna Roy who did not even know me and yet she had the most profound impact in my life.

-I, too, wanted to light as many flames as I could.
+I, too, wanted to light as many flames as I could and was filled with the want to transforming India.
 Two years later, armed with a degree in Rural Development, I set out to lit a few flames.

 Not everything is rosy; working in the rural sector has its own challenges.
 A few of my flames flickered away without any fight.
 A few of them gave up midway.
 But there were a few who stayed put and shined brightly.
 They inspired a few others and started lighting their own 100 flames.
 I hope that the ones that burn brightly, keep shining and the ones that are flickering get the strength to carry on the good work they are doing.